-River birch trees can be grown in planting zones 4-9 to provide the landscape with fall foliage.
-Native to the Eastern U.S., they will reach a height of 40-70 feet with a spread of 25-35 feet.
+River birch trees can be grown in planting zones 4 to 9.
+Native to the Eastern U.S., they will reach a height of 40 to 70 feet with a spread of 25 to 35 feet.
+They can be multi-trunked trees or grown to have just one trunk.
 These specimens are full-sun trees, but they will also tolerate partial shade.

 Another of the attractive non-white birch trees is the yellow birch (Betula alleghaniensis).
-A tall tree (60-80 feet) with a spread of about 30 feet, it has yellow fall foliage.
-But it derives its common name not from the color of its foliage, but rather from the color of its exfoliating bark.
-This bark sheds like that of the paper and river birch trees mentioned above.
-Speaking more accurately, one should describe the bark as golden in color.
-Yellow birches should be grown in full sun to partial shade, in planting zones 4-7.
+A tall tree (60 to 80 feet) with a spread of about 30 feet, it has yellow fall foliage.
+But it derives its common name not from the color of its foliage, but rather from the color of its peeling bark.
+This bark sheds like that of the paper and river birch trees.
+Speaking more accurately, the bark is silvery-bronze in color with hints of gold.
+Yellow birches should be grown in full sun to partial shade, in planting zones 4 to 7.

 Sweet birch (Betula lenta) has dark-colored bark.
 Both the foliage and the bark makes this specimen one of the fragrant plants.
 Grow it in zones 4 to 7 in full sun to partial shade.
 Most importantly, sweet birch bears a more reliably strong, golden-yellow fall foliage than most other birches (whose autumn leaves sometimes lapse into paler yellows).
 The plant grows to be 40 to 50 feet tall, with a spread of 35 to 45 feet.